plotly/plotly.github.io/_posts/2015-10-31-bubble-map-with-excel.md

 ---
+layout: two_column_layout
 title: Make a Bubble Map with Excel
-date: 2015-10-31 00:00:00 Z
-permalink: "/excel/bubble-map/"
-tags:
-- excel
-layout: two_column_layout
 subtitle: Plotly with Excel
+permalink: /excel/bubble-map/
 imageurl: static/images/bubble-map.png
 state: inactive
+tags: excel
 meta_description: A tutorial on how to make a bubble map with Excel.
 Plotly is the easiest and fastest way to  make and share graphs online.
 actioncall: Make a Bubble Map
 ---